sampsyo/cs6120/content/blog/2025-05-13-zihan-ethan-project.md

 	if out[b] changed:
 		Worklist += successors of b
 ```
 In this [project](https://github.com/zihan0822/para-dflow), we built a parallel dataflow solver in Rust with bitset optimizations for our flattened Bril IR.
-We parallelized the KILL and GEN set computation and the condensed cfg traversal process.
-We focused on one forward pass analysis: reaching definition and one backward pass analysis: liveness analysis in particular.
+We parallelized the KILL and GEN set computation and the condensed CFG traversal process.
+We focused on one forward pass analysis (reaching definition)and one backward pass analysis (liveness analysis).

 ## Preparations
 #### Flattened Bril Representation
-We implemented a flattened representation for Bril to get rid of fragmented heap references in previous Bril representations implemented in [bril-rs](https://github.com/sampsyo/bril/tree/main/bril-rs).
+We implemented a flattened Bril representation that avoided the heap fragmentation that can come with a standard, pointer-based program representation.
 Here are some of our flattened equivalents.
 ```rust
 pub enum Instruction {
     Add(Variable, Variable, Variable),